mozfreddyb/eslint-plugin-no-wildcard-postmessage/README.md

 ```

-This rule is being used within Mozilla to maintain and improve the security of the Firefox OS front-end codebase *Gaia*.
-Further documentation, which includes references to the escaping functions can be found on [MDN](https://developer.mozilla.org/en-US/Firefox_OS/Security/Security_Automation).
+This rule is being used within Mozilla to maintain and improve the security of various front-end codebases.